jassimabdullatheef/india-pin-map/README.md

 # india-pin-map

-Add Google Map API Key to the index.html file line 36 for production purpose.
+Add Google Map API Key to the index.html file line 26 for production purpose.

+To view the map, just open the `index.html` in any browser.

 ## To Clean up the source data and transform to a json
 1. Install Python